Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Investigated Action-Value Factorizations

-\item \emph{Overlapping factors}: a fixed number $C$ of factors is picked at random from the set of all possible factors of size $f$.
-We require the sampled set to not include duplicate factors (we use $C$ distinct ones) and that every agent $i$ appears in at least one factor.
-Every factor $e$ is represented by a different neural network learning local action-values $\hat{Q}_e(a_e)$ for the local joint actions $a_e$, one for each output unit.
-In our experiments we choose $C=6$, again with factors of size $f\in\{2,3\}$.
+\ We study four different coordination graphs.
+Their structures differ both in the number of components and the degree of connection for each agent.
+Our empirical study considers all eight combinations of the two learning rules described above and the four coordination graphs described below.

-\item \emph{Complete factorization}: each agent $i$ is grouped with every possible combination of the other agents in the team $D\setminus i$ to form factors of size $f$, resulting in $C=\frac{|D|!}{f!(|D|-f)!}$ factors, each represented by a network.
-Each of these networks learns local action values $\hat{Q}_e(a_e)$, one for each output unit of the network, conditioned on local joint actions $a_e$ of component $e$.
-As for the other factorizations, we consider factors of size $f\in\{2,3\}$. \end{itemize}
+\begin{itemize} \item\emph{Single agent decomposition}: each agent $i$ is represented by an individual neural network and computes its own individual action-values $\hat{Q}_i(a_i)$, based on its local action $a_i$.
+Under the mixture of experts learning rule, this corresponds to the standard independent $Q$-learning approach in MARL \cite{independent}, in which we learn local agent-wise components, while under the factored $Q$-function approach this corresponds to value decomposition networks (VDN) \cite{vdn}. \item\emph{Random partition}: agents are randomly partitioned to form factors of size $f$, with each agent $i$ involved in only one factor.\footnote{If $f$ is not a divisor of $n$, the random partition factorization would partition into factors that are all of size close to $f$.} Each of the $|\mathcal{E}|=\frac{n}{f}$ factors has a different neural network that represents local action-values $\hat{Q}_e(a_e)$ for that factor. \item\emph{Overlapping factors}: a fixed number of factors $|\mathcal{E}|$ is picked at random from the set of all possible factors of size $f$.
+We require the sampled set to not include duplicate factors (we use only distinct components) and that every agent $i$ appears in at least one factor.
+Every factor $e\in\mathcal{E}$ is represented by a different neural network learning local action-values $\hat{Q}_e(a_e)$ for the local joint action $a_e$.
+In our experiments we choose $|\mathcal{E}|=n$, to keep the number of networks comparable to that of the single agent decomposition. \item\emph{Complete factorization}: each agent $i$ is grouped with every possible combination of the other agents in the team $D\setminus i$ to form factors of size $f$, resulting in $|\mathcal{E}|=\binom{n}{f}$ factors, each represented by a network.
+Each of these networks learns local action values $\hat{Q}_e(a_e)$. \end{itemize}